 Applicant organisations can seek WRAP funding for female researchers who must:

-- be employed by a Queensland university or publicly funded research institute or organisation based in Queensland that is registered for GST and has an Australian Business Number
+- be employed by a Queensland university or research institute or organisation based in Queensland that is registered for GST and has an Australian Business Number

 - conduct research as all, or part, of their duties

 - have maternity or adoption leave, commencing on or after 1 January 2019, approved by the applicant organisation

 - be Australian citizens, or have Australian residency

 - resume their research duties following maternity/adoption leave.

 Funding of up to $26,000 (excluding GST) for eligible organisations, to contribute to employing a researcher or research/laboratory assistant to help maintain research progress during or immediately following a maternity break.